 Making a Full Flower

-I’m using a two-part set of sweet pea cutters, and the largest cutter of the two is approx. 1½ “/3½ cm and the smaller one is 1¼”/3cm across.
-When I bought my sweet pea cutters I could only buy metal ones, but now plastic ones are available.
+I’m using a two-part set of sweet pea cutters, and the largest cutter of the two is approx. 1½ “/3½ cm, and the smaller one is 1¼”/3cm across.
+When I bought my sweet pea cutters, I could only buy metal ones, but now plastic ones are available.
 However, I like the metal cutters because they give a much cleaner cut.

 The only drawback with them is that if you press too hard on them, they are inclined to distort, but if you use a plastic disc on top of the cutters when you use them, this is less likely to happen.
-If you use metal cutters, check before you use them that they are the correct shape.
+If you use metal cutters, check before using them that they are the correct shape.

 I’m dusting a little cornflour on my board, my rolling pin, and my fingers because where I’m working, it’s quite warm, so I don’t want the paste sticking to my fingers.

 I’m rolling the gumpaste out quite thinly, or the flowers will be too heavy, especially if I put a lot of them together in an arrangement.
 However, not too thin, or they will break easily.

 I’ll cut both pieces of the sweet pea simultaneously and because it’s easier on my fingers, and I’m using the disc of plastic supplied with the cutters.
 Refer to Video at 07:40

 If you are cutting out several petals, keep them under plastic until you need them.
 Also, wrap up any extra paste you are not using.